stennety/mywebsite/_posts/2018-09-20-magic-leap-first-impressions.md

 ---
 ![Magic Leap One](https://static.cwi.it/wp-content/uploads/2017/12/mll1-f242e63c-4f8f-4d54-aa32-90cd8105437a.jpg)

-I finally got a chance to play around with the much anticipated Magic Leap One 'Mixed Reality' device recently.
+I finally got a chance to play around with the much anticipated Magic Leap One 'Mixed Reality' device.

 Here are my quick first impressions:-